santilococo/calpbuilder/README.md

 # calbuilder
 GitHub action to build a package, analyze it with namcap, and output the package file and its .SRCINFO.

+This action supports PKGBUILDs that have AUR dependencies.

 ## Inputs and outputs
 Inputs:
 * `pkgDir`: PKGBUILD directory relative path.